 If you want to achieve sustainable growth, there’s no better way than customer-led growth.

-I have compiled a list of 20+ techniques you can use to gather feedback and the opportunities and quick wins you can produce as a result.
+That's why I have compiled a list of 20+ techniques you can use to gather feedback and the opportunities and quick wins you can produce as a result.

 The most important tool for a successful growth strategy is customer interviews.
 The amount of value you get from them is unbelievable!

-Let's face it, your main landing page isn't the first thing your potential customers most of the time, and it's not the last thing they'll see before signing up.
+Your main landing page isn't the first thing your potential customers see most of the time, and it's not the last thing they'll see before signing up.

 That's where customer success stories are so useful.
 You can hammer down your strategic messaging and make it more specific with a good story.